zrcxvs/nexus-cli/CONTRIBUTING.md

 to evaluate whether the changes are correct and necessary.

 Remember to **always be aware of the person behind the code**. _How_ you communicate during reviews (of your code or others!) can have a significant impact on the success of the pull request.
-We never want the cost of a change that makes the Nexus network better to be a valued contributor not wanting to have anything to do with the project ever again.
+We never want the cost of a change that makes the Nexus CLI better to be a valued contributor not wanting to have anything to do with the project ever again.
 The goal is not just having good code.
 It's having a positive community that continues to turn good code into better code.

 #### Abandoned or stale pull requests